Get Help Today: 844-288-4672

 The early stage of love addiction is very similar to any romantic relationship, but there is an unusual amount of attention on the partner and a burning desire to please him or her.
 This gradually progresses into an obsession where the codependent person begins to rationalize problematic behavior in their partner.
 Healthy boundaries begin to get blurred.
 The codependent person may withdraw from friends and give up previously enjoyed activities to focus on their partner.

 In the late stage of codependency, the emotions begin to take a toll on physical health.
-Codependent people can suffer from a variety of stress-related disorders, such as headaches, sleep problems, digestive issues, eating disorders, sciatica, allergies, and TMJ.
+Codependent people can suffer from a variety of stress-related disorders, such as headaches, sleep problems, digestive issues, eating disorders, sciatica, allergies, and temporomandibular joint dysfunction (TMJ).
 Addictions and obsessive-compulsive behaviors take a stronger hold.
 Feelings of anger, despair, and hopelessness grow.

 Love Addiction Can Be Destructive